Pandemonium (1982 film): Production

 Alfred Sole had initially been set to direct a horror film for 20th Century Fox titled Ghouls.
 Its plot revolved around suspended animation.
 However, following the box office disappointment of Terror Train as well as a New York Times article on "The Death of Horror Films," Fox lost interest in the film and attempts to revive it at other studios were met with disinterest.

 After Ghouls fell apart, producers Doug Chapin and Barry Krost instead offered Sole Thursday the 12th which was an original screenplay written by Jaime Klein and Richard Whitley after the two screened an entry of Friday the 13th and felt it was ridiculous enough to make for a parody.
 Over time the slasher parody elements were downplayed as the film instead became more of a broad comedy.

 The film had initially been set up at Paramount Pictures, but Paramount refused to allow Chapin and Krost their choice of director and the two instead brought the film to United Artists.
 The film had initially been set to release around Halloween 1981, but was pushed back to a spring release date the following year.
 This may have been motivated by the Roger Corman produced Saturday the 14th which despite starting production after Thursday the 12th wrapped, was able to be released in August 1981 thanks to Corman's quick turnaround time in producing and releasing films.
 Thursday the 12th was ultimately given the new name Pandemonium.

 Reception

 The film earned mostly negative reviews and performed poorly at the box office.
-AllMovie gave Pandemonium it a mixed score (two-and-a-half stars out of five possible).
+AllMovie gave Pandemonium a mixed score (two-and-a-half stars out of five possible).
 A description of the film in the Canadian edition of TV Guide in 1990 referenced Tom Smothers' role as a Mountie, adding the commentary, "we should sue."

 Rovi wrote in its review, "Tom Smothers and Carol Kane co-star with Paul Reubens and Judge Reinhold in this uneven comedy spoof of slasher films."